Hacker Perspective: Telephony (basic information)

 Wiring |

 - Most phones come pre-wired for single party operation.
-Internally, the BELL will usually be wired across the TIP and
+Internally, the BELL will usually be wired across the TIP and RING terminals.
+When converting a phone

-RING terminals.
-When converting a phone to party line use (very rare this side of y2k), this internal BELL wiring must
+to party line use (very rare this side of y2k), this internal BELL wiring must be moved to the BLACK and YELLOW terminals.

-- When a RING party is alerted to an incoming call, ringing signal will be applied across the RING wire and
+- When a RING party is alerted to an incoming call, ringing signal will be applied across the RING wire and GROUND.

 - When a TIP party is alerted to an incoming call, ringing signal will be applied across the TIP wire and GROUND.